-Changing needs – your needs in your third year might be very different to when you started uni – you may not be living in halls and rent may be higher, you might have a work placement that’ll require you to travel.
-It’s worth pre-empting what your needs might be and see if your bank will accommodate those changing needs.
-Some will increase your overdraft depending on the year you’re in giving you some financial flexibility.
+Changing needs: Your needs in your third year might be very different to when you started university – you might not be living in halls, your rent could be higher and you might have a work placement that will require you to travel.
+It’s worth pre-empting what your needs might be and see if your bank will accommodate them.
+Some banks will increase your overdraft depending on the year you’re in, giving you some financial flexibility.

-Cancellation – you should be aware that your bank has the right to cancel your overdraft at any time, and this will be the norm for most banks so don’t go on a mad spending spree unless you can pay it back.
+Cancellation: You should be aware that your bank has the right to cancel your overdraft at any time, so don’t go on a mad spending spree unless you can afford it.

 Your credit rating: Your student banking habits will form the foundations of a good credit history, if you manage your finances effectively.
 If you don’t, you could be left with a poor credit record that could shut the doors to future borrowing.